-Going back as far as I can remember I've had a need to create rhythms and I've always loved music - my parents always had music on in the house or car ranging from Little Richard to Sting.
+Going back as far as I can remember I've had a need to create rhythms and I've always loved music.
+My parents always had music playing in the house or car ranging from Little Richard to Sting.

 What bands have you played with and what gigs have you played?